 Detailed geophysics and drilling in target areas is planned

-Panthera holds an interest in the Kalaka and Bassala Projects in Mali though a JV established between IGL and Golden Spear Mining.
+Panthera holds an interest in the Kalaka Project in Mali though a JV established between IGL and Golden Spear Mining.
 The Kalaka Permit consists of a 62.5km² exploration tenement located about 260km SE of the capital, Bamako.
-The 27.4km² Bassala application is located approximately 200km south of Bamako.
-Both Kalaka and Bassala are located on the highly prospective Baoulé-Mossi Domain of the Man-Leo shield in the West African Craton.
+Kalaka is located on the highly prospective Baoulé-Mossi Domain of the Man-Leo shield in the West African Craton.
 The craton is one of the world’s great gold provinces and the largest Paleoproterozoic gold-producing region.
-At both project locations, gold mineralisation is strongly associated with shearing and alteration.
-Both projects can be considered early stage exploration projects, although Kalaka is further advanced than Bassala.
+Gold mineralisation is strongly associated with shearing and alteration and can be considered an early stage exploration project.

 Kalaka Project History

 Originally covering 250km², the Kalaka area was progressively cut down as exploration permits were renewed to 25% of its original area, equating to 61.5km².
 On 11/12/2006, the Kalaka Permis de Recherche was transferred from AngloGold Limited (AGL) to Golden Spear Mining who have held the tenement since.
 AGL and Golden Spear Mining have completed soil sampling, geophysical surveys, and various types of drilling as tabulated below.